New path and certification for beginners (25% OFF Silver Annual Plan - for a limited time only) Learn More

 • Blue Team: This team is responsible for the internal security of the company and defends against cyber attacks.

-• Red Team: This team simulates an attack on the company.
-This team simulates an actual adversary/attack on the company.
+• Red Team: This team simulates an actual adversary/attack on the company.

 • Purple Team: This team consists of both Blue Team and Red Team members working together to enhance the company's security.